MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-facts-session.md

 **Related metrics**

 - Timeout sessions: This metric refers to the total number of times agents didn’t respond to the work assigned to them.

 ## Session wait time

-It is a measure of the time taken before an agent responds to a customer's request.
-It represents the time, in seconds, spent by a customer waiting in a session.
+It is a measure of the time a customer spends waiting in a specific queue before an agent accepts the customer's request.
+Time is represented in seconds.
+If the customer abandons the request or if the conversation is transferred to another queue, the calculation is based on the amount of time between the customer request arriving in queue and the request closing time.

 ## Session closure reason